taliyuh/League-of-Legends-match-outcome-predictor/README.md

 - **`app.py`** - Complete pipeline of collecting the data, preprocessing it, and training the model.
 - **`champion_data.py`** - Maps champion IDs to their class.
 - **`data.py`** - Appends data to the dataset, based on players listed in `players.py`.
 - **`match_data.csv`** - Dataset of matches.
 Due to Riot API rules and regulations, it is not permitted to share the data online.
+Example data is available there.
 - **`model.py`** - Training and evaluating the model.
 - **`multi_models.py`** - Training and evaluating models for all rank/queue combinations.
 - **`multi_preprocessing.py`** - Preprocessing models for all rank/queue combinations.